Verner Panton: Form, Colour, Space

 23.05.2026 – 09.05.2027

 He made chairs float from the ceiling and created organic living landscapes that continue to fascinate us today: the Danish architect and designer Verner Panton (1926–1998) shaped post-war design like few others.
 To celebrate the centenary of his birth, the Vitra Design Museum will dedicate a major exhibition at the Vitra Schaudepot to Panton’s work.
-Showcasing the full breadth of his creative output – from iconic pieces like the »Panton Chair« to his lighting and textile designs – it will also feature his little-known architectural projects.
-A full-scale, walk-in reconstruction of the legendary »Fantasy Landscape« (1970) brings Panton’s revolutionary understanding of space and the spirit of the era vividly to life.
+Showcasing the full breadth of his creative output – from iconic pieces like the »Panton Chair« to his lighting and textile designs – it will also feature several of his little-known architectural projects.
+A walk-in reconstruction of the legendary »Fantasy Landscape« (1/8) 1970, brings Panton’s revolutionary understanding of space and the spirit of the era vividly to life.
 The exhibition design transforms his sculptural, colour-rich worlds into an immersive experience.
-Drawing extensively on the Verner Panton Archive at the Vitra Design Museum, the exhibition invites visitors to rediscover a visionary designer – between Pop, utopia, and organic worlds of colour.
+The show is based on the extensive Verner Panton Collection at the Vitra Design Museum, which is one of the most important of its kind and comprises a unique wealth of objects, drawings, models and archival materials.
+The exhibition, created in close collaboration with Verner Panton Design AG, invites visitors to rediscover a visionary designer – between Pop, utopia, and organic worlds of colour.

-Image: Verner Panton, »Fantasy Landscape«, installation view of the »Visiona 2« exhibition, International Furniture Fair Cologne, 1970 © Verner Panton Design AG
+Image: Verner Panton, »Fantasy Landscape«, installation view of the »Visiona II« exhibition, International Furniture Fair Cologne, 1970 © Verner Panton Design AG

 Geoffrey Bawa: Architecture for the Senses